lyteword/kjv/1-thessalonians/chapter-3.md

 <sup>11</sup> Now God himself and our Father, and our Lord Jesus Christ, direct our way unto you.

-<sup>12</sup> And the Lord make you to increase and abound in love one toward another, and toward all men, even as we do toward you:
+<sup>12</sup> And the Lord make you to increase and abound in love one toward another, and toward all *men*, even as we *do* toward you:

 <sup>13</sup> To the end he may stablish your hearts unblameable in holiness before God, even our Father, at the coming of our Lord Jesus Christ with all his saints.